This article explains how to Recover Your Dead Person’s Money From Any Bank In Nigeria.

 Is it not better to give your money to charity?
 At least with that, you know you are helping someone in need.
 Instead of letting the bank take over it someday.

-Billions of naira are lying idle in the banks with no one coming to claim it.
+Billions of naira are lying idle in the banks with no one coming to claim them.
 While we are still alive, we can make it easy for our family or friends to claim all we have with the bank easily.
 A testament will go a long way.

 If this is left in the bank after a stipulated period of time, the account and the fund in it will be transferred to the apex bank (central bank) of Nigeria.
 The fund will remain there until it is claimed rightfully.

-Most people in this part of the world do their possible best not to disclose their funds in the bank to their family.
+Most people in this part of the world do their possible best not to disclose their funds in the bank to their families.
 Some even go as far as opening secret accounts with several banks.

 While they do this for their selfish or security reasons, they are also expected the know the implications.